Share a canvas app with your organization

 Give your app a meaningful name and a clear description, so that people know what your app does and they can easily find it in a list.
-On the File menu in Power Apps Studio, select App settings, specify a name, and then enter a description.
+Select Settings > specify a name, and then enter a description.

 Whenever you make changes, you must save and publish the app again if you want others to see those changes.

 Share an app